mazshuky/COMP2042-Developing-Maintainable-Software/readme.md

   This method checks if an enemy has crossed the defense line.
 * When an enemy penetrates the defenses, it causes damage to the player and is destroyed, which is handled in the `handlePenetratedEnemies()` method that checks all enemies.
+* The refactored version adds more structured game state management with specific methods for win (`winGame()`) and loss (`loseGame()`), indicating a cleaner separation of concerns.
+* The newest version also introduced the idea of transitioning between levels (`goToNextLevel` is now clearing the enemy units and triggering a property change for the next level).
+* Collision handling is more elaborate with specific checks for projectiles and bomb interactions.
+The `handleCollisions` method now checks collisions between bombs and friendly units, in addition to the other interactions.
+* The new structure of handling of destroyed actors allows for a more organized update of the game state, such as removing actors after destruction.
+* The health management is more integrated with the `HeartDisplay` class, which is used to visually represent the player’s health and update it as the game progresses.
+* Constants are introduced, such as `GameConstants.SCREEN_HEIGHT_ADJUSTMENT`, `GameConstants.MILLISECOND_DELAY`, `GameConstants.KILLS_TO_LEVEL_TWO`, and
+  `GameConstants.LEVEL_TWO`, which makes the code more configurable and readable.
+These constants exist in the `GameConstants` class, which centralizes game configuration.
+* The `howToPlay()` and `showTutorial()` methods introduce a tutorial feature, allowing the user to click on an image that triggers a tutorial screen.
+* The `pause()` and `resume()` methods are added for pausing and resuming the timeline, providing a way to pause the game during the tutorial.
+* The win/lose handling is more advanced as it invokes `handleWin()` or `handleGameOver()` in the `UserPlane` class after the game ends, making the user plane class more involved in managing the game state.
+  Win/loss conditions seem more integrated with the game’s progress, as evidenced by the level-up mechanic and checking the kill count to transition to the next level.

 ## [LevelOne.java]
 * The constructor has been modified to accept two additional parameters: `HeartDisplay heartDisplay` and `Controller controller`.